samuellihn/obsidian-freeview/docs/Vector Function.md

 Like a [[Vector Field]], but with only one independent variable

-To find the domain of a vector function, find the intersection $\cap$ of the two sets of numbers of the two components (where the two domans **overlap**)
+To find the domain of a vector function, find the intersection $\cap$ of the two sets of numbers of the two components (where the two domains **overlap**)

 The limit of a vector function $r(t) = \langle x(t), y(t) \rangle$ is simply: